Ankitraj794/Ankitraj794/README.md

 I am currently pursuing a **Bachelor of Science (B.Sc.)** at **Veer Kunwar Singh University (VKSU), Ara**, and building my career in **Data Analytics** through continuous learning and hands-on projects.

 I have developed practical skills in **Microsoft Excel, Power Query, and Power Pivot**, with experience in **data cleaning, transformation, data modeling, and interactive dashboard creation**.
-Currently, I am working on real-world Excel dashboard projects to build a strong portfolio and showcase my practical skills on LinkedIn.
+Currently, I am working on real-world Excel dashboard projects to build a strong portfolio and showcase my practical skills on LinkedIn and GitHub.

 Alongside dashboard development, I am continuously learning **Power BI, SQL, Statistics, and Python** to strengthen my analytical and technical skills.